PayRequest/Amazon-SES-Directadmin-Hook/README.md

 ```

 # Configuration
-By default, the plugin is working out-of-the box.
+By default, the plugin will work out-of-the box.
 However the admin needs to setup their API credentials.

 # Update
 The plugin has the possibility to auto update.